swansontec/outline2c/doc/syntax.markdown

       toast;
     }

-This example creates an outline named "breakfast" which contains three items named "eggs", "bacon", and "toast".
+This example creates an outline named "breakfast" with three items named "eggs", "bacon", and "toast".

-The `for` statement provides a way to generate code based on an outline.
-The for statement loops over the items in an outline and writes a block of code for each one:
+The `for` statement generates code based on an outline.
+The `for` statement loops over the items in an outline and writes a block of code for each one:

     \ol for food in breakfast { int food; }

 This example loops over the items in the outline named "breakfast".
-On each iteration, the variable named "food" is set to the name of the current item.
+On each iteration, the variable named "food" is set to the current item's name.
 So, "food" would be "eggs" on the first iteration, "bacon" on the second iteration and "toast" on the last iteration.
 The code between the `{}` brackets is written to the output on each iteration, so the complete output from this example would be:

     int eggs;  int bacon;  int toast;

 Renaming items
 --------------

-It often makes sense to modify the name of an outline item before writing it to the output.
-For example, the generated code might be defining a C variable for each item in an outline.
-The variable's name should be based on the item name, but might need a prefix or a different capitalization.
-Outline2c provides some tools for dealing with these situations.
+It often makes sense to modify an item's name before writing it to the output.
+Outline2c provides a few ways to do this.

 The `\\\\` operator concatenates text onto the beginning or end of an item name: